rundax/go-bitsong/docs/README.md

----
-description: Welcome to the documentation of the BitSong Network
----

 # Introduction

 **BitSong** is a new music platform, which will be built using the [**Cosmos-SDK**](https://cosmos.network/) and the [**IPFS**](https://ipfs.io/) distribuited filesystem.